-The sample and data utilized for this study are part of a multi-year project in the state of Rhode Island (RI; initiated in 2015 and ongoing) focused on enhancing school-based transition services to promote greater post-school integrated employment outcomes for students with intellectual disability.
+The sample and data utilized for this study are part of a multi-year project in the state of RI (initiated in 2015 and ongoing) focused on enhancing school-based transition services to promote greater post-school-integrated employment outcomes for students with intellectual disability.
 The project emerged after the state of RI entered into a Consent Decree with the U.S. Department of Justice (USDOJ) resulting from violations of Title II of the Americans with Disabilities Act (ADA) as interpreted in Olmstead v.
 L.C.
 (1999).
 The Olmstead decision emphasized that supports and services must be provided in the "most integrated setting feasible" (527 U.S. 581).
-In Rhode Island, the USDOJ found that the state had an "unnecessary and over-reliance upon segregated sheltered workshops and facility-based day programs" which violated the focus on the "most integrated setting feasible."
-The Consent Decree identified transition-age youth with intellectual disability as a target population.
-It was assumed that the overreliance on segregated options did not simply emerge in adulthood and was shaped during the transition planning process, particularly given existing beliefs that segregated sheltered workshops and facility-based day programs were the primary postschool option for students with intellectual disability.
-The Consent Decree named the Paul V. Sherlock Center on Disabilities at Rhode Island College (RIC) as the "Conversion Institute", and the Sherlock Center identified enhancing the capacity of secondary special education teachers to promote self-determination as a change strategy, given the established relationship between enhanced self-determination and postschool employment outcomes (Shogren & Shaw, 2016; Shogren, Wehmeyer, Palmer, Rifenbark, & Little, 2015; Wehmeyer & Palmer, 2003; Wehmeyer & Schwartz, 1997).
+In RI, the USDOJ found that the state had an "unnecessary and over-reliance upon segregated sheltered workshops and facility-based day programs," which violated the focus on the "most integrated setting feasible."
+The Consent Decree identified transitionage youth with intellectual disability as a target population.
+It was assumed that the overreliance on segregated options did not simply emerge in adulthood and was shaped during the transition-planning process, particularly given the existing beliefs that segregated sheltered workshops and facilitybased day programs were the primary post-school option for students with intellectual disability.
+The Consent Decree named the Paul V. Sherlock Center on Disabilities at Rhode Island College (RIC) as the "Conversion Institute," and the Sherlock Center identified enhancing the capacity of secondary special education teachers to promote self-determination as a change strategy, given the established relationship between enhanced self-determination and post-school employment outcomes (Shogren & Shaw, 2016; Shogren, Wehmeyer, Palmer, Rifenbark, & Little, 2015; Wehmeyer & Palmer, 2003; Wehmeyer & Schwartz, 1997).

-In 2015-16, targeted teachers of students with intellectual disability in the state of RI engaged in training and coaching (described below) and began to implement the SDLMI in the context of transition planning, and data were collected on goal attainment and changes in student self-determination (see Shogren et al., in press for more information).
-The project expanded in subsequent years to explore the impact of additional supports for transition planning on selfdetermination and postschool outcomes.
-In 2016-17, a cluster randomized controlled trial (C-RCT) was initiated where half of districts (n = nine districts, 31 teachers, and 167 students) were randomly assigned to implement Whose Future Is It?
+In 2015 to 2016, targeted teachers of students with intellectual disability in the state of RI engaged in training and coaching (described below) and began to implement the SDLMI in the context of transition planning, and data were collected on goal attainment and changes in student selfdetermination (see Shogren et al., 2019 for more information).
+The project expanded in subsequent years to explore the impact of additional supports for transition planning on self-determination and post-school outcomes.
+In 2016 to 2017, a cluster randomized controlled trial (C-RCT) was initiated where half of the districts (n = nine districts, 31 teachers, and 167 students) were randomly assigned to implement Whose Future Is It?
 (WF; Wehmeyer & Palmer, 2011), a technology-based, scripted curriculum that addresses transition planning, in addition to the SDLMI.
-The other half of districts (n = eight districts, 27 teachers, and 173 students) continued implementation of the SDLMI only.
-The purpose was to examine if exposure to more time and content intensive transition planning instruction further enhanced student self-determination outcomes (Shogren, Burke, et al., 2018), and results after one year of implementation were mixed.
-Students in the SDLMI only group reported greater changes in their self-determination, but teachers reported greater changes in student self-determination in the SDLMI + WF group.
+The other half of the districts (n = eight districts, 27 teachers, and 173 students) continued implementation of the SDLMI only.
+The purpose was to examine if exposure to more time- and content-intensive transition-planning instruction further enhanced student self-determination outcomes (Shogren, Burke, et al., 2018), and results after 1 year of implementation were mixed.
+Students in the SDLMI-only group reported greater changes in their selfdetermination, but teachers reported greater changes in student self-determination in the SDLMI + WF group.

-The purpose of the present analyses differs from the previous work focused on examining student outcomes, and instead explored teacher perceptions of their implementation of the SDLMI during the 2016-17 and 2017-18 project years (data from 2015-16 on teacher implementation were collected using a different tool and could not be included in the analyses; see Limitations).
-Further, we explored the degree to which these perceptions mediate student self-determination scores from the beginning to the end of the 2017-18 implementation year.
+The purpose of the present analyses differs from the previous work focused on examining student outcomes and instead explored teacher perceptions of their implementation of the SDLMI during the 2016 to 2017 and 2017 to 2018 project years (data from 2015 to 2016 on teacher implementation were collected using a different tool and could not be included in the analyses; see "Limitations" section).
+Furthermore, we explored the degree to which these perceptions mediate student self-determination scores from the beginning to the end of the 2017 to 2018 implementation year.